ferzu/TicTacToe/README.md

 # TicTacToe

-Console game implemented with matrixes, lists and strings.
+Console program implemented with matrixes, lists and strings.

 ## Example: